Time off for Civic and Public Duties

 The University may allow employees to take a reasonable amount of time off during working hours to undertake civic and public duties for roles as defined in the Key Principles.

 - As an employer the University looks favourably on staff undertaking civic roles such as those defined in this policy.
-Managers will decide whether any specific request made for time off can be granted within the parameters of the policy, taking advice where appropriate from the Department of Human Resources.
+Managers will decide whether any specific request made for time off can be granted within the parameters of the policy, taking advice where appropriate from Human Resources.
 Employees should make a request to their manager as far as possible in advance of the time off required.

 - The following are examples of public roles covered by legislation for which employees may receive a reasonable amount of time off: Justice of the Peace (magistrate), member of a local authority; member of a police authority; member of a statutory tribunal; member of a relevant education body (e.g. the managing or governing body of an educational establishment, the General Teaching Council, etc); member of the Environment Agency (e.g. member of a Water Customer Consultation panel); member of a board of prison visitors or a prison visiting committee.